Last updated on March 9th, 2022

 Nearly half of Easter Island’s 160 square kilometers make up the Rapa Nui National Park so you are faced with no choice but to purchase a national park ticket ($80/adult, $40/child).
 Tickets can be purchased upon arrival at the airport or in downtown Hanga Roa, close to the Cruz Verde pharmacy.
 National Park tickets are valid for 10 days from the time they are issued and tickets are inspected at the major sites.
 In addition, your tickets permit a one-time entry to Orongo and Ranu Raraku (so make them meaningful).

 In addition, you must adhere to the following rules in order to help to preserve the fragile archeological sites of Easter Island:

-Hanga Roa features a couple of crafts market and souvenirs stands will be manned at all major sites.
+Hanga Roa features a couple of crafts markets and souvenir stands will be manned at all major sites.
 The following are the top items to consider:

-Easter Island is a very safe place but I recommend to exercise basic caution with your personal belongings as you would in any other place and to purchase the right travel insurance for your trip.
+Easter Island is a very safe place but I recommend exercising basic caution with your personal belongings as you would in any other place and purchasing the right travel insurance for your trip.
 The main dangers when traveling on Easter Island can easily be avoided: